Embodiment

 People have this concept that they are able to categorise their relationships.
 Certain people are colleagues, certain relationships are transactional, people love their families and like their friends.

 Friendliness is ultimately a way of opening to receiving the world that doesn’t assume that others are in opposition to you.
 You can stay calm, present, kind and aware of the situation, rather than being reactive and clouded.
-This can extend even when there is a misunderstanding or a disagreement; you can agree to disagree.

 When you are more open to and aware of your subjective experience, you can start to notice how reality isn’t as fixed as you might have thought – ideas, sensations, emotions and meaning are actually resonating through your being at different levels and then coming to life in experience.